DuckOfTheBooBoo/node-python-morse-translator/README.md

-# node-python-morse-translator
+# node-morse-translator

-A web app that use Hapijs as web framework and Python for translating morse code.
+A web app that use Hapijs as web framework for translating morse code.